Software Defined Radio Electronic Warfare Engineer

-- Develop and implement new concepts for EW, digital radio frequency memory (DRFM), distributed sensing, cognitive radios.
+- Develop and implement software concepts for EW, digital radio frequency memory (DRFM), distributed sensing, cognitive radios.
 (50%)

-- Work with other engineers to determine and develop SDR applications in air surveillance and geolocation systems.
+- Work with other engineers to determine and develop SDR software infrastructure in air surveillance and geolocation systems.
 (20%)

-- Deploy, integrate, and test the concepts/prototypes, working closely with the sponsor or other project partners to ensure mission success.
+- Deploy, integrate, and test the concepts/prototypes, working closely with the APL development team.
 (20%)

 - Analyze emerging SDR technologies and applications.
 Evaluate direction of the SDR industry and make recommendations to government and APL leadership.
 (5%)